 Le Corbusier Destinations : Architectural Promenades

 Le Corbusier Destinations: Architectural Promenades narrate the life and achievements of one of the major architects of the 20th Century.
-Born in La Chaux-de-Fond, Switzerland, in 1887, Charles Edouard Jeanneret - later called Le Corbusier - was a Swiss-French architect, designer, writer, urban planner.
+Born in La Chaux-de-Fonds, Switzerland, in 1887, Charles-Edouard Jeanneret - later called Le Corbusier - was a Swiss-French architect, designer, writer, urban planner.
 During his carreer, the internationally renowned artist designed buildings in many European countries as well as Japan and North and South America.

-The Association of Le Corbusier sites proposes a cultural route including 21 cities, 6 countries and 24 architectural sites built by Le Corbusier.
+The Association of Le Corbusier Sites proposes a cultural route including 21 cities, 6 countries and 24 architectural sites built by Le Corbusier.
 Intended for several audiences - families, individuals, groups, academics and schools - the cultural route encourages the traveller to discover the whole work built by Le Corbusier and its influence in Europe and beyond.
 The route seeks to structure and develop cultural and touristic exchanges and joint activities among the European Le Corbusier sites.

 Council of Europe values